 We have already explained how it encrypts traveling information as it moves across the internet.
 When protected by SSL, only the intended recipient can see this information.
 For anyone else, it is completely unreadable, which protects it from hackers, identity thieves, intelligence agencies, and others who would harness it.

 Another reason why SSL certificates are important is the fact that they provide authentication to websites.
-In other words, confirming that the site uses SSL means that you can be sure that your data is reaching the right server and that it is not being stolen by someone who is trying to impersonate the service you are using.
+In other words, confirming that the site has an SSL Certificate means that you can be sure that your data is reaching the right server and that it is not being stolen by someone who is trying to impersonate the service you are using.

 This is important because the internet is brimming with fake websites that are used for phishing attacks.
 SSL providers, who issue SSL certificates, are only allowing trusted companies to implement them into their websites.